 dpkg–query –l | grep package_name dpkg–query –l | grep *partial_name*

 To Uninstall software that was set up from source code in Ubuntu

-- First, we should not delete any source code we used to install the program.
+- First, you should not delete any source code you used to install the program.

 Typically, you should be able to uninstall the program by going to its extracted directory and using this command:

 You can also try to get a look at the steps used to install the software by running:

 make -n install

 and then noting all the directories mentioned during the installation process and manually remove the entries.